MAINSUP/STT/README.md

 To run inference scripts transcription_whisper.py and transcriptin_deepgram.py, kindly ensure that
 - Python 3.11 or latter is installed on your system;
 - All necessary libraries listed in requirments.txt are installed in your environment;
-- Input audio file and ground truth reference text were obtained from Common Voice Delta Segment 19.0 dataset. https://commonvoice.mozilla.org/uk/datasets
+- Input audio file and ground truth reference text were obtained from Common Voice Delta Segment 19.0 dataset (https://commonvoice.mozilla.org/uk/datasets)/
 Dataset contains audio files in mp3 format and transscriptions in tsv format.
 For the purpose of test task, mp3 was converted to wav programmatically.
 - In order to process your audio file(s), a correct name and path have to be specified along with ground truth reference text file(s).
--

 ## An explanation of The metrics logged (latency, WER).

 The log file metrics.log is structured in the way to allow user review historical transcription results for both Whisper and Deepgram models.